kumahq/kuma-website/docs/docs/0.7.2/documentation/security.md

 * `mesh` + `tag` (ex. `kuma.io/service`).
 This way you can use one token across all instances of given service.
   Keep in mind that you have to specify all the values.
 If you have a Dataplane with 2 inbounds, one with `kuma.io/service: backend` and one with `kuma.io/service: backend-admin`, you need to specify both values (`--tag kuma.io/service=backend,backend-admin`).
 * `mesh` + `name` + `tag` (ex. `kuma.io/service`).
 This way you can use one token for one instance of given service.
-* `type`.
-The type can be either `dataplane` (default if not specified) or `ingress`.
-Ingress Dataplane for multicluster communication requires Ingress token.

 #### Turn off authentication